 Parameters defining the market data processing session's behaviour are gathered into the OnixS::CME::MDH::SessionSettings class.
 The OnixS::CME::MDH::HandlerSettings class exposes an instance of the given class through the OnixS::CME::MDH::HandlerSettings::session member.

-Settings allow defining whether market data recovery must be performed at the beginning of market data processing or in case of data loss or other processing error, and so on.
+The OnixS::CME::MDH::SessionSettings class defines whether market data recovery must be performed at the beginning of market data processing or in case of data loss or other processing errors, and so on.
 Also, settings define which type of market (by price or by order or both) to recover.
-Finally, the settings tell the Handler whether to use the TCP recovery to request missing data before recovering the market state from snapshots.
+Finally, the settings tell the handler whether to use the TCP Recovery to request missing data before recovering the market state from snapshots.

-|Defines whether the Handler must recover either instruments or the entire market state, or nothing when it joins a trading session.
-For a complete list of available options see OnixS::CME::MDH::JoinRecoveryOptions::Enum items.
+|Defines whether the handler must recover either instruments or the entire market state, or nothing when joining the market.
+For a complete list of available options, see OnixS::CME::MDH::JoinRecoveryOptions::Enum members.

-|OnixS::CME::MDH::AdvancedSessionSettings::tcpRecovery||The given set of parameters controls aspects of the Handler behavior in case of TCP Recovery.
-If a valid instance of the OnixS::CME::MDH::TcpRecoveryService is associated by the OnixS::CME::MDH::TcpRecoverySessionSettings::service parameter, the Handler tries to recover missing incremental data before it switches recovering market state from snapshots or resumes incremental data processing depending on the value of the OnixS::CME::MDH::AdvancedSessionSettings::gapAndErrorHandling parameter.|
+|These parameters control the usage of TCP Recovery.
+Suppose an OnixS::CME::MDH::TcpRecoveryService instance is assigned (using the OnixS::CME::MDH::TcpRecoverySessionSettings::service setting).
+In that case, the handler tries to recover missing Incremental data using this service before it switches to recovering market state from snapshots or resumes Incremental data processing (depending on the OnixS::CME::MDH::SessionSettings::gapAndErrorHandling value).

 The following code snippet shows how to configure a market data processing session to maintain order books accurately starting from the middle of a trading session (a.k.a. "late join").